 A sign states: “Dieser Bereich wird zur Verhütung von Straftaten durch die Polizei videoüberwacht.”
 Which means: “This area is under video surveillance by the police to prevent crimes.”
 Not funny at all, right?
 But thanks to the German syntactical ambiguity you might also read it as: “This area is under video surveillance to prevent crimes committed by the police.”
 Ha-ha.

 The Differences in German Humor

 In addition, Germans love watching satirical comedy on stage and TV.
-Especially kabarett during political events.
-It’s a long tradition especially for the middle-class, when people try to attend live political kabarett comedies regularly.
+Especially cabaret during political events.
+It’s a long tradition especially for the middle-class when people try to attend live political cabaret comedies regularly.

 Jan Böhmermann is a popular modern satirical comedian with his own TV show.
 He gained popularity across the World for his lewd poem on the Turkish president, Erdogan.
 He’s provocative, edgy, and funny, and at the same time he comes across as a conservative hipster who we can all easily like.
 Here’s a video of him in English:

 Irony – What’s That?